 Step 2.
 Slice the sausages.

-Place sausages on the cutting board and slice them up.
+Place the sausages on the cutting board and slice them up by a knife.
 If you want thicker slices, you can cut them up lengthwise to achieve 4-inch thickness.
 On the other hand, you can do a cross-sectional cut to create 1-inch thick slices.

 Step 3.
 Cook the sausages.

-Arrange the slices properly on the pan.
-Fry each side of the sausages for 3 minutes.
+Spread the slices evenly on the pan.
+Fry each side of the slices for 3 minutes.

 – By Roasting

-If you do not like to create a mess in your kitchen, this is the best cooking method for you.
+To prevent the mess in your kitchen, this is the best cooking method to do so.

 Step 1.
 Prepare the oven.

 Pour a cup of cooking oil on top of the sausages.
 Use a fork to poke the holes on top of the sausages.

 Roast the sausages for 20 minutes or until the skin starts to brown and crack open.